soft-r-evolutions/bash_utils/README.md

 ### Overview

 Start and stop script offer the script to log properly when it starts and finish.

 It ensures the logs are correctly set up.

 Logging the script end offer to detect a hard reset because the script didn't log its end properly.

-    ** missing: silent and verbose options **
+** Missing: silent and verbose options **

 ### start_script Method

 This method enables loggin and compute some default variables.
 Computed Variable are written into log_file_name:

 * root_path: script root path